ISLEcode/.github/.github/ISSUE_TEMPLATE/50-chg-request.md

 Potential cost considerations (if known)

-_Exemple_: Staffing costs will increase by 1 full-time database administrator.
+_Example_: Staffing costs will increase by 1 full-time database administrator.

 ### Impact